-Colleges receive hundreds to thousands of pre-screen videos and you don’t want to not pass a pre-screen because you did not follow directions.
-Think of it as your first college test; being thoughtful about making sure you have everything you need to film, as well as planning out the structure of your shoot, will allow you to have a smooth filming experience.
+Colleges receive thousands of pre-screen videos and you don’t want to not pass a pre-screen because you did not follow directions.
+Think of it as your first college test: being thoughtful about making sure you have everything you need to film, as well as planning out the structure of your shoot, will allow you to have a smooth filming experience.

 2. Apply and reapply (makeup).

 I am not a makeup guru, but it is important that you look fresh throughout your shoot.
 This is your first visual impression, so you want to budget time into the shoot to make sure your hair and makeup stays consistent.